googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

-# Cooper Eaton Aspire RFWC5 RFWC5D Keypad device for Hubitat
+# Cooper Eaton Aspire RFWC5 RFWC5D Keypad driver for Hubitat

 This is a Hubitat driver for the Cooper Eaton Aspire RFWC5 and RFWC5D 5-button keypads.
 These are z-wave scene controllers, but this driver allows them to be used as keypads for a variety of purposes.